The effects of processed meats on your heart health

 - Eating roasted vegetables with eggs instead of bacon or sausage

-- Reading the label, and avoiding items with ingredients such as nitrate, nitrite or words like “cured” or “salted”
+- Reading the label, and avoiding items with ingredients such as nitrate and nitrite, or words including “cured” or “salted”

-- Replacing deli meats with options like fresh chicken or fish
+- Replacing deli meats with options such as fresh chicken or fish

-- Trying different protein sources, such as eggs, cottage cheese, tofu and hummus
+- Trying different protein sources, including eggs, cottage cheese, tofu and hummus

 To understand your risk for CVD or how your diet may be affecting your health, make an appointment with a UCLA Health primary care provider.